divio/divio-cloud-docs/introduction/wagtail/wagtail-02-create-project.rst

 Create a new Wagtail Django application
 =======================================

-In this section we will create and deploy a new application in the Control Panel using `Wagtail <https://wagtail.io/>`_, a very popular Django-based content management system framework.
+In this section we will create and deploy a new application in the `Divio <https://www.divio.com>`_ Control Panel using `Wagtail <https://wagtail.io/>`_, a very popular Django-based content management system framework.
 The principles covered by the tutorial will apply to any other development stack.